Europe - Bratislava

 For a comprehensive review of the Europe market, click below:

-HVS In-Depth Europe Hotel Valuation Index: 2023 | 2022 | 2021 | 2020 | 2019 | 2018 | 2017 | 2016 | 2015 | 2014 | 2013 | 2012 | 2011 | 2010 | 2009 | 2008 | 2007 | 2006 | 2005 | 2004 | 2003 | 2002 | 2001
+HVS In-Depth Europe Hotel Valuation Index: 2024 | 2023 | 2022 | 2021 | 2020 | 2019 | 2018 | 2017 | 2016 | 2015 | 2014 | 2013 | 2012 | 2011 | 2010 | 2009 | 2008 | 2007 | 2006 | 2005 | 2004 | 2003 | 2002 | 2001

 The demand for hotel accommodation in Bratislava is mostly generated by business travellers from neighbouring and other European countries.
 The city experiences high occupancies from Monday to Thursday and low occupancies over the weekend.
 The summer months, however, do attract some leisure visitors, primarily from neighbouring countries.
 The proximity of Bratislava to Vienna makes it an obvious overflow destination for demand in search of lower rates.
 However, the city still lacks a proper convention centre, which makes it difficult to promote it as a MICE destination and attract conference and convention demand.
-The main source markets for Bratislava are the domestic market, followed by the Czech Republic, Germany, the UK and Poland.
+The main source markets for Bratislava are the domestic market, followed by the Czech Republic, Germany, Poland and Austria.

 Change In Value For Market: (€Euro)